 - 1.1 Following the introduction of the Environment Act 1995, all local authorities have been required to undertake a regular review and assessment of air quality within their area and submit the findings to the Scottish Government.
-Where these assessments confirm that an exceedance of a statutory air quality objective level exists, an Air Quality Management Area must be formally declared. - 1.2 Local authorities have flexibility to determine the precise form and extent of an Air Quality Management Area, as long as all areas of concern are included.
-An Air Quality Action Plan must then be produced to set out measures to bring air quality back into line with limit values. - 1.3 The council's most recent air quality reports detailing monitoring and modelling work undertaken in 2014/15 were reported to the Environment Policy Board on 27 January 2016.
-These reports confirmed exceedances of air quality objective levels at Johnstone High Street and Renfrew town centre. - 1.4 At that time it was requested that a further report be submitted to the Environment Policy Board setting out options and recommendations for the establishment of a wider or multiple Air Quality Management Areas within Renfrewshire.
+Where these assessments confirm that an exceedence of a statutory air quality objective level exists, an Air Quality Management Area must be formally declared. - 1.2 Local authorities have flexibility to determine the precise form and extent of an Air Quality Management Area, as long as all areas of concern are included.
+An Air Quality Action Plan must then be produced to set out measures to bring air quality back into line with limit values. - 1.3 The Council's most recent air quality reports detailing monitoring and modelling work undertaken in 2014/15 were reported to the Environment Policy Board on 27 January 2016.
+These reports confirmed exceedances of air quality objective levels at Johnstone High Street and Renfrew town centre. - 1.4 At that time it was requested that a further report be brought back to this Policy Board setting out options and recommendations for the establishment of a wider or multiple Air Quality Management Areas within Renfrewshire.
 The attached appendix provides details of the options considered and the assessment undertaken of each option.

 - 1.5 The proposal following this options appraisal is to create two new Air Quality Management Areas within Renfrewshire one in Johnstone and one in Renfrew.
-This will be in addition to the existing Air Quality Management Area covering Paisley town centre.
+This will be in addition to the existing Air Quality Management Area covering Paisley Town Centre.
 The full options appraisal is provided in Appendix 1. - 1.6 The information presented above and the recommendation to increase the number of Air Quality Management Areas does not reflect a deterioration in air quality within Renfrewshire.
-It does reflect improvements in our ability to monitor and assess air quality and identify where issues arise. - 1.7 The recommendation to create two additional Air Quality Management Areas takes into account the different issues that are impacting on air quality within each area and the potential that this approach provides to enable the council to develop individual Air Quality Management Action Plans that specifically address the different issues in a focused way. - 1.8 The recommendation also takes into consideration the fact that an Air Quality Action Plan may put in place controls that have an impact on the nature and extent of development, planning and infrastructure that can be taken forward within the Air Quality Management Area.
+It does reflect improvements in our ability to monitor and assess air quality and identify where issues arise. - 1.7 The recommendation to create two additional Air Quality Management Areas takes into account the different issues that are impacting on air quality, within each area and the potential that this approach provides to enable the Council to develop individual Air Quality Management Action Plans that specifically address the different issues in a focused way. - 1.8 The recommendation also takes into consideration the fact that an Air Quality Action Plan may put in place controls that have an impact on the nature and extent of development, planning and infrastructure that can be taken forward within the Air Quality Management Area.
 This can have an impact on businesses and residents in the affected area.
-To minimise any potential impact care has been taken to ensure that the boundaries of each area proposed are as small as possible whilst ensuring that the full Air Quality Management Area is included. - 1.9 The alternative option considered was to expand the existing Paisley town centre Air Quality Management Area to include the additional areas of exceedance.
-While this would have reduced the overall number of Air Quality Management Areas within Renfrewshire (maintaining it at 1 rather than increasing the total to 3) this approach would have unnecessarily brought an increased number of businesses and residents into the Air Quality Management Area, with an associated impact and control on activities through the action which is not required or beneficial in addressing the exceedances reported. - 1.10 At its meeting of 24 August 2016, the Environment Policy Board approved the recommendations outlined in this report, the Air Quality Management Areas will be designated by means of the Orders within Appendix 2 and the Scottish Government and any other statutory consultees thereafter notified.
+To minimise any potential impact care has been taken to ensure that the boundaries of each area proposed are as small as possible whilst ensuring that the full Air Quality Management Area is included. - 1.9 The alternative option considered was to expand the existing Paisley Town Centre Air Quality Management Area to include the additional areas of exceedance.
+While this would have reduced the overall number of Air Quality Management Areas within Renfrewshire (maintaining it at 1 rather than increasing the total to 3) this approach would have brought an increased number of businesses and residents into the Air Quality Management Area unnecessarily, and potentially subject to controls and actions within the action plan. - 1.10 Should the Policy Board approve the recommendations outlined in this report, the Air Quality Management Areas will be designated by means of the Orders within Appendix 2 and the Scottish Government and any other statutory consultees thereafter notified.